Welcome to Matrix Education

 Wonder how Baulkham Hills High School are consistently ranked in the top 10 schools in NSW?
-Well, you're in for a treat as we share tips from their past graduates.
+Well, you're in for a treat as we share tips form their past graduates.

 What do Baulkham Hills High School students do differently?
 Over the years, our Baulkham Hills graduates have shared their top study tips for our Matrix Blog readers.
 In this article, we these Baulkham Hills High School Success Secrets to help you ace your HSC too!